June 16, 2020

 Interestingly, I don’t get many Facebook “liker’s.”
 On my own club’s page I may get 50 lookers and very few, if any clickers, resulting in a couple of readers and fewer liker’s (outside of a few close friends).
 So what’s the point, right?

-Besides, I have not been fishing since the time with Joe above.
+Besides, I have not been fishing since the time with Joe in the previous post.
 No Catskill trips this year, so far.
 The virus still a threat although I probably could out maneuver it on a trip or two upstate.
 Just not motivated.
 Result is nothing to write about.

 I have not cast a line on the beach either.
 I had Paul of RiverBay send me a stripping basket so I could walk the Sand City shore – just before they decided to enforce the no trespassing policy and put up the snow fence to keep us out.
 Just not up to fighting this stuff anymore.